 Federal Complaints About Sexual Harassment

-Employees can make formal complaints with federal and state agencies under state and federal law, which protects employees from sex discrimination and sexual harassment.
+Employees can make formal complaints with federal and state agencies under state and federal law, which protects employees from sex discrimination and harassment.
 Title VII of the Civil Right Act of 1964 protects certain employees from sexual harassment.
 Employees can make a complaint with the Equal Employment Opportunity Commission (EEOC) and request the right to sue if they would rather pursue their complaints in federal court.

 Philadelphia Sexual Harassment Lawyers at Sidney L. Gold & Associates, P.C.
-Advocate for Victims of Sexual Harassment in the Workplace
+Advocate for Victims of Harassment in the Workplace

 If you suffered sexual harassment in the workplace, the Philadelphia sexual harassment lawyers at Sidney L. Gold & Associates, P.C. can evaluate your case and obtain the justice you deserve.
 For a free consultation, call us at 215-569-1999 or contact us online today.
 Located in Pennsauken, New Jersey and Philadelphia, we represent clients throughout Wilkes-Barre, Scranton, Northeast Philadelphia, Bucks County, Chester County, Delaware County, and Montgomery County, as well as South Jersey, including Cherry Hill, Haddonfield, Marlton, Moorestown, and Mount Laurel.